 - Hyaluronic acid(HA) fillers have gained a good reputation for being safe and effective.
 They also allow the doctor to have precise control of the amount to inject, allowing desired results to be achieved.
 But this is also highly dependent on your doctor’s expertise.

-- Low-risk procedure and mild side effects like swelling or bruising often go away within a day or two.
+- Low-risk procedures and mild side effects like swelling or bruising often go away within a day or two.

 - Can rectify the results of a poorly done rhinoplasty(alternative to revision rhinoplasty).

 - Results are temporary, often lasting 9 months to 2 years.
 To maintain your results you will have to get follow-up treatment down the line.

 - Can’t rectify some nose shape flaws, such as a severely crooked nose.

 - Serious vascular complications, such as a blockage of a blood vessel, have been reported.
 However, these complications are very rare in the hands of a properly trained, board-certified, and experienced physician.

 This is a surgical procedure that involves manipulating the skin, bone, and cartilage of the nose to change its shape, size, or structure.

 This procedure is often used to rectify breathing difficulties or correct congenital disabilities.

 - Can fix most nose aesthetic flaws, including making a large nose smaller.

 - Rectify structural problems like deviated septums that cause breathing problems.